Hop on a train from Manchester and join an adventure through the Lake District, Edinburgh, and Outlander’s most famous locations.

 Falkland - This quaint town in the Kingdom of Fife boasts a beautiful palace and a serene setting.

-So, you’re going to Manchester.
+So, you’re travelling to Britain.

 But in all honesty, you’d rather experience every Outlander episode again and again.